roderickrandolph/ansible-container/docs/rst/reference/options/index.rst

 .. option:: --project BASE_PATH, -p BASE_PATH

 Specify a path to your project.
-Defaults to curren working directory.
+Defaults to the current working directory.

 .. option:: --var-file